ubarsc/pylidar/doc/source/processorexamples.rst

     from numba import jit
     from pylidar import lidarprocessor
     from pylidar.toolbox import spatial
+    from pylidar.lidarformats import generic

     BINSIZE = 1.0

     @jit
     def findMinZs(data, outImage, xMin, yMax):
         for i in range(data.shape[0]):
+            if data[i]['CLASSIFICATION'] == lidarprocessor.CLASSIFICATION_GROUND:
                 row, col = spatial.xyToRowColNumba(data[i]['X'], data[i]['Y'],
                         xMin, yMax, BINSIZE)
                 if outImage[row, col] != 0:
                     if data[i]['Z'] < outImage[row, col]:
                         outImage[row, col] = data[i]['Z']
                 else:
                     outImage[row, col] = data[i]['Z']

+    def processChunk(data, otherArgs):
+        lidar = data.input1.getPoints(colNames=['X', 'Y', 'Z', 'CLASSIFICATION'])
+        findMinZs(lidar, otherArgs.outImage, otherArgs.xMin, otherArgs.yMax)

+    info = generic.getLidarFileInfo(inFile)
+    header = info.header

-    data = spatial.readLidarPoints(inFile,
+    dataFiles = lidarprocessor.DataFiles()
-            classification=lidarprocessor.CLASSIFICATION_GROUND)
+    dataFiles.input1 = lidarprocessor.LidarFile(inFile, lidarprocessor.READ)

-    (xMin, yMax, ncols, nrows) = spatial.getGridInfoFromData(data['X'], data['Y'],
+    xMin, yMax, ncols, nrows = spatial.getGridInfoFromHeader(header, BINSIZE)
-                BINSIZE)

     outImage = numpy.zeros((nrows, ncols))

-    findMinZs(data, outImage, xMin, yMax)
+    otherArgs = lidarprocessor.OtherArgs()
+    otherArgs.outImage = outImage
+    otherArgs.xMin = xMin
+    otherArgs.yMax = yMax

+    lidarprocessor.doProcessing(processChunk, dataFiles, otherArgs=otherArgs)

-    iw = spatial.ImageWriter(imageFile, tlx=xMin, tly=yMax, binSize=BINSIZE)
+    iw = spatial.ImageWriter(outFile, tlx=xMin, tly=yMax, binSize=BINSIZE)
     iw.setLayer(outImage)
     iw.close()

-The program shown above is complete, and would work assuming file.spd existed and contained a 'Z' value for each point.
+The program shown above is complete, and would work assuming inFile existed and contained a 'Z' value for each point.
 It would create an output raster file with the minimum Z value for each bin.

-The user-supplied function writeImageFunc is passed to the :func:`pylidar.lidarprocessor.doProcessing` function which applies it accross the lidar file.
-By default PyLidar attempts to process a file in a spatial manner.
-Inside the writeImageFunc function the 'data' object has attributes named in the same way that the 'dataFiles' input to :func:`pylidar.lidarprocessor.doProcessing` has.
+The user-supplied function writeImageFunc is passed to the :func:`pylidar.lidarprocessor.doProcessing` function which applies it through the lidar file in chunks.
+Inside the processChunk function the 'data' object has attributes named in the same way that the 'dataFiles' input to :func:`pylidar.lidarprocessor.doProcessing` has.
+Each object is of type :class:`pylidar.userclasses.LidarData`.
-For inputs and outputs representing lidar files, objects of type :class:`pylidar.userclasses.LidarData` are provided.
-For inputs and outputs representing raster files, objects of type :class:`pylidar.userclasses.ImageData` are provided.

-See the help on :class:`pylidar.lidarprocessor.DataFiles`, :class:`pylidar.lidarprocessor.LidarFile` and :class:`pylidar.lidarprocessor.ImageFile`
+See the help on :class:`pylidar.lidarprocessor.DataFiles`, :class:`pylidar.lidarprocessor.LidarFile`
-for more information on setting up inputs.
+and :class:`pylidar.lidarprocessor.OtherArgs` for more information on setting up inputs.
+There is a section below which talks about other inputs in more detail.

-To understand more about the types of arrays returned by PyLidar for lidar data, see the :doc:`arrayvisualisation` page.

 You can specify which columns you want returned from a lidar file by setting the colNames parameter to getPoints (and other lidar reading functions).
 By default all columns are returned as a structured array.
 If a list of columns is requested, this is also returned as a structured array.
 However if a single column name is requested (as a string, not a list) then a non-structred array is returned.

-Raster data is represented as 3-d numpy arrays.
-The first dimension corresponds to the number of layers in the image file, and will be present even when there is only one layer.
-The datatype of the output file(s) will be inferred from the datatype of the numpy arrays(s) given to :func:`pylidar.userclasses.ImageData.setData`.
-So, to control the datatype of the output file, use the numpy astype() function to control the datatype of the output arrays.
+The data.info object is an instance of :class:`pylidar.userclasses.UserInfo` and contains some useful functions for obtaining the current processing state.

+The :mod:`pylidar.toolbox.spatial` module has functions and classes to assist processing LiDAR data spatially.

 See :func:`pylidar.lidarprocessor.setDefaultDrivers` for discussion of how to set the output GDAL driver.